Kortforsyningen/kvikler/README.md

 > pip install -e .
 ```

 This will work on most systems.
-On Windows it is assumed that a somewhat complete OSGeo4W
-installation is already available.
-Run the installation from the OSGeo4W shell.

-Before using *kvikler* as configuration file is needed.
+Before using *kvikler* a configuration file is needed.
 It needs to be placed in your `HOME`
 directory.
 On Windows that is typically `C:\Users\<yourusername>`.
 The configuration file
 should be called `kvikler_settings.json`.
 Below is an example configuration file.